Overview

 WHAT IS DELTA CONVEYANCE?

 Delta conveyance refers to State Water Project infrastructure in the vast network of waterways comprising the Sacramento-San Joaquin Delta (Delta) that collects and moves fresh affordable water to homes, farms and businesses throughout major regions of the state from the Bay Area to southern California.
-The Department of Water Resources (DWR) is the owner and operator of the State Water Project and is responsible for all associated upgrades and maintenance, including the proposed Delta Conveyance Project that will modernize State Water Project conveyance.
+The Department of Water Resources (DWR) is the owner and operator of the State Water Project and is responsible for all associated upgrades and maintenance, including the Delta Conveyance Project that will modernize State Water Project conveyance.

 Visit Delta Conveyance on DWR’s website for more info »